 Opportunities outside of my degree

 A highlight of studying History at York is the opportunity to get involved in activities.
 The community of history students is very diverse.
 It includes many students from joint honours degrees such as History and Politics, History and History of Art or, like me, History and English!

 There are lots of student societies where you can socialise with like-minded people.
 You can also write articles about historical topics that interest you and have them published online.
 Even though this year has included a great deal of online interaction, there are still many opportunities to meet other people.

-Additionally, the department and lecturers are always very friendly.
+Additionally, the lecturers are always very friendly.
 You can get some reading recommendations or find out more about on-going projects.
-The History department runs regular research seminars, where lecturers and speakers from other universities present their work.
+History runs regular research seminars, where lecturers and speakers from other universities present their work.
 I don’t always have to explore history in the context of an assessed degree.
 I have the chance to enjoy myself while learning.

 Facilities to study independently

 One of the things that I enjoy about studying history is the self-directed learning and flexible study.
 It can be a daunting prospect changing from the structure at school.
 Fortunately, at York that transition couldn’t be easier.
 There are many online and physical resources.
 You also have the support of your supervisor.

 The university websites have loads of helpful information.
 I have used them a great deal, particularly when working on presentations to help me feel more confident.
 The library is also a friendly environment.
 It is open long hours to help students maximise the time at which they work best.
 Whether you’re an early bird like me or prefer to study in the evening, the library and its resources are there for you.
 Furthermore, there’s the chance to choose what environment helps you study best.